wakedxy/pwsh-enum/README.md

 # pwsh-enum
+Enumeration is the most important step when we perform a pentest or we want to audit our systems.
+Using powershell commands instead of a external tools will help us to avoid triggering alerts on defense systems (AV,SIEM etc).
+As we say communicate with a Dog in his language and he won't bite you (okay nobody said that but you got the idea).

-Powershell commands for enumeration in Windows Active Directory environment.
+So here is a list of powershell commands for enumeration in Windows Active Directory environment.

+IMPORTANT : most of those commands are integrated to Active Directory module , you need to import first the module

 ```text
 # Get Users in a specific Domain